-To provide additional capacity in our pipe system for new connections and high rainfall events, we are upgrading in the One Tree Point/Ruakākā and Whangārei Heads areas.
-We are also upgrading the technology with which we monitor and remotely control our pump stations to avoid overflows and help keep our harbour clean.
+To provide additional capacity in our pipe system for new connections and high rainfall events, we are upgrading in the One Tree Point/Ruakākā, Kamo and Whangārei Heads areas.
+We are also upgrading the technology we use to monitor and remotely control our pump stations to avoid overflows and help keep our harbour clean.